ph1-xyz/Phazerville-Wiki/Chordinate.md

 | CV In          | Root note pitch input |      Scale degree offset      |
 | Output         |        Root note pitch (thru)           |         Scale degree pitch          |

-_Note that sending a trigger to either digital input will initiate sample & hold mode, which will persist until power cycling.
+_Note that sending a trigger to either digital input will initiate a clocked S&H mode, which will persist until power cycling.
 Root note and scale degree may be held independently, allowing for syncopated voicing changes_

 ### UI Parameters
 * Quantizer scale